 Regardless of whether these views are right or wrong, good or bad, or do or don’t work for you… spirituality first requires understanding what you think you know, and then start to question everything.

-It is the process of curiosity, questioning, probing, gathering data, and seeing all the different possible perspectives to find an objective truth,
+It is the process of curiosity, questioning, probing, gathering data, and seeing all the different possible perspectives to find objective truth.

 It is the ability to be open and receive different information and consider different possibilities to what you know that facilitates the process of personal growth, development and awareness that a spiritual path provides.

-True spirituality looks to find the objective truth of everything that exists regardless of what any individual or organization may believe of think.
+True spirituality looks to find the objective truth of everything that exists regardless of what any individual or organization may believe or think.

 What Spirituality Is NOT